 The no-fault law knows certain exceptions, such as when a crash causes substantial injuries, disabling or disfiguring, or medical bills beyond the limits of no-fault coverage.
-To recover compensation beyond what is available for personal injury protection (PIP) coverage, the injured party must prove that the other driver or some other party was at fault in the crash.

 The officer, the drivers, and the insurance companies are all going to investigate who was at fault.
 Establishing fault in a car accident is the ultimate factor in deciding who's insurance is paying for what.
 But by itself, the ticket is not sufficient evidence to prove a driver was negligent.